 In December of 1990, David appeared in Zoe Caldwell's production of A Christmas Carol at the Hudson Theatre on Broadway.
 This production featured Christopher Plummer, Richard Kiley, Jason Robards, Maureen Stapleton, Julie Harris, E.G. Marshall and Ms. Caldwell, and was the first dramatic presentation in the newly renovated structure.
 In 1991, he was invited back for a return engagement with Eli Wallach appearing as Scrooge.

 Since 1995, David has taught private voice at Princeton University.
 He made his directing debut with the university production of Mozart's Magic Flute in 2002.
-Since that time he has directed Gilbert & Sullivan's Patience and Mozart's Marriage of Figaro, Benjamin Britten's Albert Herring and two student thesis productions.
+Since that time he has directed Gilbert & Sullivan's Patience and Mozart's Marriage of Figaro, Benjamin Britten's Albert Herring, a double bill of Purcell's Dido and Aeneas and the American theatrically staged premiere of Jonathan Dove's Tobias and the Angel and three student thesis opera productions.
 He has appeared regularly with the Richardson Chamber Players, the resident chamber music ensemble of the university.

 In 2005, David began his association with the Princeton Festival appearing as Pirelli in their debut performance of Sondheim's Sweeney Todd.
 Since that time, he has directed their young artist productions of Menotti's Old Maid and the Thief, Man of La Mancha, The Fantasticks and Three Penny Opera, presented audition master classes and served as vocal consultant.

 David Kellett's career has included several milestones in performances of both new music and revivals of obscure works.
 Among these are:

 - Sang the tenor roles in the world premiere of Peter Westergaard's Alice in Wonderland at Symphony Space in NYC.